BlueSolei/conan-emsdk_installer/README.md

 1. find the latest emsdk release at https://github.com/emscripten-core/emsdk/releases
 2. add a new entry to `conandata.yml` with the new version's url and sha256 hash
-3. build & publish to Synamedia's Artifactory as described in the [Build and Package](#build-and-package)
+3. build & publish to artifactory as described in the [Build and Package](#build-and-package)
 4. if all well, commit your changes to the master with commit message of pattern 'v\<version\>' (e.g. v2.0.42)

 ## Conan Recipe License